vault713/grinbox/README.md

 ## Functionality

 * Written in Rust, 713.grinbox utilises websockets to communicate with relay users.
-* Relay server federation is supported, allowing you to run your own 713.grinbox server and be accessible as `publickey@yourdomain.com`.
+* Self-hosting is supported, allowing you to run your own 713.grinbox server and be accessible as `publickey@yourdomain.com`.

 ## Getting started